 Richard began his career as a teacher, creating the first alternative school in the Tulsa area in the late 1970's.
-It was as a U.S. History teacher that he began seeking an understanding of the Cheyenne taking him outside of the common narrative he was teaching his students.
-Although his journey to uncover their story propelled him over the next forty years to write the book, he has continued working with youth up to the present becoming more involved in systems of care addressing emotionally wounded youth in our communities.
+It was as a U.S. History teacher that he began seeking an understanding of the Cheyenne, taking him outside of the common narrative he was teaching his students.
+Although his journey to uncover their story propelled him over the next forty years to write the book, his full-time work has been with youth and families up to the present, becoming more involved in mental health supports addressing emotionally wounded youth in our communities.